codenomad101/good-study/Padhlo/README.md

 ## Backend Integration

 The app connects to a backend API for authentication and data management.

+**API Configuration:**
+- The API base URL is centrally configured in `config/api.ts`
+- Update the `API_HOST` in `config/api.ts` to your computer's IP address for Android app
+- For physical devices, use your computer's IP (e.g., `10.201.248.205`)
+- For emulator, use `10.0.2.2` (emulator's alias for localhost)
-Make sure your backend is running on `http://localhost:3000` or update the API URL in `contexts/AuthContext.tsx`.
+- Make sure your backend is running on the configured host and port 3000

 ### Backend Setup
 1. Navigate to the backend directory